Get a free, no obligation personal loan quote with rates as low as 9.99%

 Pension Adjustment: $100,000 x 4% = $4,000

-• Best average: Also called the final average, this is determined based on the yearly earnings as averaged over a set period.
+• Best Average: Also called the final average, this is determined based on the yearly earnings as averaged over a set period.
 This is usually calculated based on the best three years of service or the most recent set of years.
-A good example is determining the PA based on the amount determined by taking the percentage of pensionable salary for the last three years of service.
-This figure is then multiplied by the years of service.
+For example, a pension adjustment can be calculated by taking a percentage of your average pensionable salary over the last three years and multiplying it by your years of service.

 How Do You Report A Pension Adjustment?

-Though your employer will report the amount in Box 52, you are still required to take action.
-The amount the employer reports accounts for contributions The employer takes into account his contributions to your retirement accounts from both you and the company, considering your current income and any forfeited amounts.
+Though your employer will report the amount in Box 52 on your T4, you are still required to take action.
+The amount the employer reports accounts for contributions.
+The employer takes into account the contributions to your retirement accounts from both you and the company, considering your current income and any forfeited amounts.

 Despite your employer noting the amount, you still must declare it separately on your return.
 While it will not impact your income as either a deduction or earnings, it can impact your contribution eligibility for the following year.
 Accurate reporting ensures that your pension is above board, reducing the chance of issues down the road.